mhcho1994/rumoca/README.md

 # rumoca ![CI](https://github.com/jgoppert/rumoca/actions/workflows/rust.yml/badge.svg)

-A Modelica compiler with focus on CasADi, Sympy, JAX, and PyCollimator generation.
+A Modelica translator with focus on CasADi, Sympy, JAX, and PyCollimator generation.

 There are many useful libraries for hybrid systems analysis, but it is difficult to port models between different environments.